ronaldff/mobile_shopee/README.md

 # mobile_shopee
-This is the ecommerce website base on core php.
+This is the ecommerce website based on core php.